 Professional Development Opportunities During the Summer

-FAEA and FSU are proudly hosting The Master Series Workshop.
+FAEA and FSU are proudly hosting The Master Series Workshop on June 7th and 8th, 2019.
 This two-day experiential learning experience is the perfect way to immerse yourself in art making.
 The schedule includes:

 Ceramic soft slab construction with Barbara Davis

 Needle Felting with Debi Barrett-Hayes

 Junk Journal Book Binding with Dr. Sara Scott Shields